 Broadcast credits include:

 All Together Now (BBC2 play); Live session for BRMB (Birmingham) with “The Gerry Colvin Inexperience”; Live broadcasts for Radio WM with Gerry Colvin; Pebble Mill At One; The Big Breakfast with own quintet; Cable TV appearances with Simon Warner; Live concert from the Blue Note, NY (Japanese TV); Webcast from the Blue Note, NY; “Friday Night Is Music Night” with The Piccadilly Dance Orchestra (BBC Radio 2); “Woman’s Hour” (BBC radio 4) with Salena Jones; “Last Orders” (Feature Film feat.
 Bob Hoskins, Helen Mirren & co.); “Loose Ends” (BBC radio 4) with Barb Jungr; “Yorkshire TV awards 2004” -Clare Teal; Video promo for Sony/Columbia records “Christmas Extravaganza” -Clare Teal; “The Oxford Blues service” comp.
 Roderick Williams BBC radio 3; Live at Woburn with Ronnie Scotts big band feat.
-Curtis Stigers, Marti Pellow &co. -The Jazz.
+Curtis Stigers, Marti Pellow & co.

 What they say: